 |PSYCH||451||Senior Thesis in Psychology|

 The 4+1 Program will allow qualified undergraduate psychology majors the opportunity to begin advanced study during their senior year, thus enabling them to complete advanced study in forensic psychology in less time than would generally be required to complete a comparable advanced degree.
 In this newly developed program, undergraduate psychology majors will have the opportunity to begin working on a master’s degree during their senior year and have those credits count for both the BA and MA degrees.
 Students discuss their plans to pursue this program with their advisor in their freshman year.
-Application into the program takes place through the psychology department with the assistance of the graduate program director early in the student’s second year.
-During this time, admissions requirements are discussed along with the timeline for completing the GRE (typically in the student’s third year as an undergraduate).
+Refer to the Undergraduate Psychology section of the catalog for the application and admission process, as well as degree requirements.